-Radiation therapy is the medical use of high dose radiation to destroy cancer cells.
-Radiation is a type of energy that is produced naturally by the sun, earth, and rocks, and artificially by machines.
+Radiation therapy is the medical use of high-dose radiation to destroy cancer cells.
+Radiation is a type of energy produced naturally by the sun, earth, and rocks and artificially by machines.
 Radiation is used for diagnostic as well as therapeutic purposes.
-Low dose radiation, for example, is used to take X-rays.
+Low-dose radiation, for example, is used to take radiographs (X-rays).

 When is radiation therapy used?

 Depending on the type of tumor, radiation therapy may be used on its own or in combination with other treatments, such as surgery or chemotherapy.
 It is most effective with tumors that have rapidly dividing cells.
 Not all tumors are responsive to radiation.

 Although several types of tumors can be treated with radiation therapy alone (e.g., nasal tumors, brain tumors, and certain types of lymphoma), radiation therapy is most commonly used to destroy or limit the growth of cancer cells left behind (i.e., microscopic disease) after a tumor has been surgically removed.
 Radiation therapy may also reduce the size of very large tumors before surgery, making the surgery more manageable.

 Radiation therapy is typically administered while the pet is under a general anesthetic; the pet must be completely still during the procedure, as the radiation must be delivered with absolute precision.
 Depending on the treatment protocol, your pet may undergo several anesthetic procedures.
 The radiation delivery is usually quick, meaning your pet will only need to spend a brief time under anesthesia for each treatment.